 To create a bed of bunching onions, they’re planted closer together and harvested earlier to emphasize the flavor of the stands and keep the bulb-size small.
-This is also required just due to the way they’re planted: being so close together would start to hamper them as bulb size increased!
+This is also required just due to the way they’re planted: being so close together would start to hamper them as bulb size increases!

-- Plant sets 1″ deep in well draining bed
+- Plant sets 1″ deep in well-draining bed

 - Prefers full sun but can tolerate partial shade